gchure/phd/docs/src/chapter_01/section_06_conclusion.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In collaboration again with Nathan M.
-Belliveau, we have begun to explore how the composition of the bacterial proteome is structured at the single-protein level. @Fig:proteomics(A) shows a compiled data from a variety of different proteomic data sets (using either quantitative mass spectrometry [@schmidt2016; @peebo2015; @valgepea2013a] or ribosomal profiling [@li2014a]) where the abundance of different molecular constituents of the bacterial proteome are plotted as a function of the
+Belliveau, we have begun to explore how the composition of the bacterial proteome is structured at the single-protein level. @Fig:proteomics (A) shows data compiled from a variety of different proteomic data sets (using either quantitative mass spectrometry [@schmidt2016; @peebo2015; @valgepea2013a] or ribosomal profiling [@li2014a]) where the abundance of different molecular constituents of the bacterial proteome are plotted as a function of the